Bhartiya-Hacker/Liz-RAT/README.md

 . one click installer
 ```

-# How to Install in Termux: just copy & Paste Below Command
+# Prerequisite Required in Termux: First copy & Paste Below Command to update your system thats it.
 ```bash
 .
 Install Termux
 . apt update && apt upgrade    #optional step as script will do this.